LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-Application functions related to authentication and session management implemented incorrectly, allowing attackers to:
+Application functions related to authentication and session management implemented incorrectly, allowing attackers to compromise:
-- compromise passwords |
+- Passwords |
-- keys |
+- Keys |
-- session tokens |
+- Session tokens |
-- exploit other implementation flaws to assume other users’ identities |
+- Exploit other implementation flaws to assume other users’ identities |

 +++